ghetze/learncsharp/README.md

  >
  > Create a service class that handles the creation of orders.
 The following constraints apply:
  >
- > - You get a single java object as input.
+ > - You get a single C# object as input.
 This object will contain the order timestamp, the delivery address and a list of products (product ID and quantity) contained in the order.
  > - You return an Order entity if the operation was successful.
 If not, you throw an exception.
  > - The service has to select a strategy for finding from which locations should the products be taken.
 The strategy should be selected based on a `@Configuration`.
 The following initial strategies should be created:
  >   - **Single location** - find a single location that has all the required products (with the required quantities) in stock.
 If there are more such locations, simply take the first one based on the ID.